malla97/jwt-environment/README.md

 # jwt-environment

 This repository contains
 1. the jwt validation API (jwt-validate).
-This is the same as [this repository](https://github.com/malla97/validate-jwt), but with the addition of trusting the localhost https server.
+This is the same as [this repository's code](https://github.com/malla97/validate-jwt), but with the addition of trusting the localhost https server.
 2. self-sigend https server that can be used for local testing (cert-server)
 3. function generating a JWT (generate-jwt)